 “For instance, he’s taught us the ‘DNA dance’ and the ‘miosis mamba’ – which has been great fun.”

 James is also considering a career in teaching having taken part in the Middlesbrough College Summer School.

 He helped to teach six to 14-year-olds about chemistry as part of a summer programme for children.

 The support I got from Doc Spencer was fantastic.
 Doc is known as the dancing teacher because he introduces a lot of fun aspects to the class which really help you get to grips with harder concepts.

-Studies: Biology, Chemistry and Maths
+Course: A Levels - Biology, Chemistry and Maths